 Adaptation was allocated a weighting of 15% because measures for coping with the adverse effects of the vagaries of climate change are key to the sustainability of climate-resilient systems.
 At present, there are no regular/annual Nationally Appropriate Adaptation Actions (NAAAs) calls from UNFCCC.
 However, various countries have developed their National Adaptation Plans (NAPs).
 Climate financing was allocated a weighting of 10% because both direct and indirect funding is required for operationalisation of climate-related policies, strategies, programmes, plans, and legislation.
 However, despite the huge commitments for climate financing from mainly Annex I countries and other bilateral and multilateral donors, there is limited direct access to climate financing by most of the study countries.
 Most of the finances are accessed through third party agencies such as the Global Environment Facility (GEF) and UN organisations with resultant minimal impacts on the ground.
 For instance, most of these third-party agencies come with their technical support teams, which constraints local capacity building in climate-related issues.

-The funding through these third-party agencies has been constant or declining and as such, not sustainable in addressing climate-related matters.
+The funding through these third-party agencies has been constant or declining and as such, not sustainable in addressing climate-related issues, which points to the need for domestically generated resources in addressing climate-related matters.
 However, due to perennial financial constraints faced by most countries in sub-Saharan Africa, such domestically generated financial resources are generally never adequate for effective support to the implementation of identified climate interventions as part of NDCs implementation.
 The country-specific analyses also helped to develop a guide on presentation and interpretation of scores and findings including generating of the ultimate NDCII as presented in Annex II.
+1.0